NHERI-SimCenter/HydroUQ/Examples/hdro-0005/README.rst

 Open ``Sensors`` / ``Wave Gauges``.
 Set the ``Use these sensor?`` box to ``True`` so that the simulation will output results for the instruments we set on this page.

 Three wave gauges will be defined.
-The first is located prior to the bathymetry ramps, the second partially up the ramps, and the third near the the bathymetry crest, debris, and raised structure.
+The first is located prior to the bathymetry ramps, the second partially up the ramps, and the third near the bathymetry crest, debris, and raised structure.

 Set the origins and dimensions of each wave as in the table below.
 To match experimental conditions, we also apply a 120 Hz sampling rate to the wave gauges, meaning they record data every 0.0083 seconds.